Passenger and motorcycle transport

 You should make sure to have some WD-40, and as light amount of fuel as possible in the tanks.

 It is up to you if you want to use a tarpaulin to cover the bike or not.
-The sea air will still get at the moto however there is often a few showers of rain along the way that will give it rinse if you don’t have the bike covered.
+The salty sea air will still get at the bike, however there is often a few showers of rain along the way that will give it rinse if you don’t have the bike covered.

 Step 5: Arrival In Cartagena